- BTI Communications Group

 Penetration testing is a service performed by analysts or ethical hackers who search for vulnerabilities in a business’s system via research and hacking attempts.
 When an analyst finds a vulnerability during their penetration test, they’ll then attempt to see if they can exploit it.
 For example, they might use SQL injection, password cracking, or buffer overflow to exploit the vulnerability to compromise a network’s security and “steal” data from it without actually damaging the network.

-Which Service Is More Important?
+Penetration Testing vs Vulnerability Scanning: Which Is More Important?

 In contrast, penetration testing excels at finding more accurate results and can check if a potential vulnerability is exploitable.
 When a manual tester finds an exploitable vulnerability, they can give you more information on how a malicious hacker could use this vulnerability to attack your system and how you might address the issue.
 Though penetration has many benefits, it also takes longer and costs much more than vulnerability testing, meaning companies and organizations may only be able to afford running them occasionally.

-Choose BTI for Your Cyber Security Needs
+Choose BTI for Your Vulnerability Scanning and Penetration Testing Needs

 Now that you know more about the importance of penetration testing and vulnerability scanning for your system’s security, you might want to partner with a company that can help you identify weaknesses in your system and take action on them.
 At BTI, we offer high-value, low-cost managed IT services to ensure your data is as secure as possible.
 Some of the services we provide include managed server care, core network support, managed desktop care, and backup and disaster recovery.